mickem/nscp/docs/docs/api/rest/index.md

 ; PASSWORD - Password used to authenticate against server password = <MY SECURE API KEY>

-; ALLOWED HOSTS - A comaseparated list of allowed hosts.
+; ALLOWED HOSTS - A coma separated list of allowed hosts.
 You can use netmasks (/ syntax) or * to create ranges. parent for this key is found under: /settings/default this is marked as advanced in favor of the parent. allowed hosts = 127.0.0.1,192.168.2.0/24

 [/settings/WEB/server]